 Wetland restoration is a process of rehabilitating a degraded or destroyed wetland.
 Other than rehabilitation, wetland restoration refers to its enhancement as well.
-So a wetland is not only rehabilitated but enhanced with wetland restoration.
+So a wetland is not only rehabilitated but enhanced.

 Since it is a process, there are things that you need to do before starting your wetland restoration project.